itz-akash/coffee-market-analytics/README.md

 - Project Overview
 - Business Problem
 - Dashboard Preview
-- Features
+- Dashboard Features
-- Tech Stack
+- Technology Stack
 - Project Structure
 - Installation
 - Dashboard Walkthrough
+- Business Questions & Answers
-- Business Insights
+- Key Insights
+- PostgreSQL Database
 - SQL Queries
+- Datasets Used
-- Database
+- Challenges
-- Reflection
+- Assumptions
 - Future Improvements
 - Dataset Limitation
+- Reflection
+- Conclusion
 - Author

 ---

 # 📌 Project Overview

-Coffee consumption continues to grow globally, creating opportunities for international coffee chains.
+Coffee consumption continues to grow across the globe, creating significant opportunities for international coffee chains.

-This project builds a complete analytics pipeline to help **ACME Baristas** identify the best markets for expansion using publicly available coffee production, consumption, population, and country datasets.
+This project presents an end-to-end analytics solution developed to help **ACME Baristas** identify the most suitable global markets for expansion using publicly available coffee production, consumption, population, and country code datasets.

-The project demonstrates an end-to-end analytics workflow including:
+The project demonstrates a complete analytics workflow including:

+- Data Collection
 - Data Cleaning
 - Data Integration
-- PostgreSQL Database
+- PostgreSQL Database Design
-- SQL Analytics
+- SQL Transformation Queries
-- Interactive Dashboard
+- Interactive Streamlit Dashboard
 - Business Recommendations

 ---

 # 🎯 Business Problem

-ACME Baristas plans to expand internationally.
+ACME Baristas plans to launch its coffee chain in three new international markets.

-The objective was to answer:
+The objective of this project was to answer the following business questions:

-- Which 3 markets should ACME enter?
+- Which three markets should ACME Baristas enter to maximize its customer base?
-- Is this a good time to expand?
+- Does the available data suggest this is a good time to expand?
-- What opportunities and risks exist?
+- What opportunities and risks should the company consider?
-- Which countries have the strongest coffee ecosystem?
+- Which countries currently have the strongest coffee ecosystem?

+The final recommendations are based on coffee production, domestic consumption, population, historical trends, and market maturity.

 ---